thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 - **Intuition**: The filter acts like a magnifying glass.
 It scans small local regions of the input.
 It extracts important local features like "strong connection here," "weak connection there," etc.

 **Residual Blocks (ResNet-R)**
-- R residual blocks, each containing several convolutional layers.
+- R residual blocks, each containing two convolutional layers.
 - Each convolutional layer uses 3×3 filters across 64 channels, maintaining the feature depth.
 - Batch Normalization is applied after each convolution to stabilize training by normalizing the feature distributions, speeding up convergence and allowing higher learning rates.
 - ReLU activation is applied after Batch Normalization to introduce non-linearity, enabling the network to learn complex, non-linear mappings and preventing vanishing gradients.